-Lumo enables blind and visually impaired people to read shapes, graphs, diagrams and colours directly from paper, a text book or a sketchbook, and enables them to draw in colour.
+Lumo enables blind and visually impaired people to read shapes, graphs, diagrams and colours directly from the paper, a textbook or a sketchbook and enables them to draw in colour.
 Lumo reads the surface of the page and translates colours into sound and black lines into tactile feedback.

 On our live test during this tour, we found that it was particularly useful for visually impaired people, especially those with no colour or light reference.

 Contact: Exhibition Road, London, SW7 2AZ, United Kingdom

 Please Note: The LUMO website is currently unavailable.
 Contact us directly via email for more information about this research and development project.

 Zoomax is a developer and manufacturer of technology dedicated to creating independence for people with vision impairments.

 They offer a full range of low vision products.

 Established in 2011, Zoomax is committed to developing assistive technology for people with vision impairments.
 Today, with a full line of low vision products including handheld, portable and desktop video magnifiers, Zoomax worldwide sales and service network have covered 60 countries.